Parallel Test-Time Scaling for Latent Reasoning Models: Training Configuration for LatentRM

 We train a Latent Reward Model (LatentRM) for COCONUT using the step-wise contrastive learning objective introduced in Section~\ref{subsec:methods-aggregation}. model initialized from COOCNUT checkpoint, a GPT-2 backbone with 124 million parameters~\cite{radford_language_nodate}, with architecture modifications detailed therein.

-\paragraph{Training data.} The training data consists of samples generated from the \textbf{GSM8K} training set (385K examples).
+\paragraph{Training data.} The training data consists of samples generated based on \textbf{GSM8K} training set (385K examples).
 For each input problem, we sample $N=8$ reasoning trajectories via MC-dropout with dropout probability $p=0.2$ from COCONUT, where $p$ was tuned for optimal performance as mentioned in Section~\ref{subsec:sampling-main-results}.

 \paragraph{Labeling.} For each intermediate reasoning step within a trajectory, we perform $M = 128$ stochastic rollouts to empirically estimate the correctness of that step. trajectories that are either too easy (\emph{i.e.,} all trajectories are correct) or too difficult (i.e., all trajectories are incorrect) are excluded to improve training stability and focus on informative examples.